archan937/relexer.js/README.md

 #### Unnamed captures

-If we take the [demo page](https://archan937.github.io/relexer.js/) as an example, the conditions are as follows:
+For the `boolean` grammar rule, the conditions are as follows:

 - The first argument (`env`) is not important for use so we will just ignore it
 - The second argument (`captures`) on the other hand is the **captured string portion** of the parsed expression which is based on the boolean grammar rule (`/(true|false)/`).
 It is either `'true'` or `'false'`.
 So the value it should return is quite simple: the capture has to equal `'true'` and otherwise it should return `false`